-- 62% of people who support fieldsports have been on the recieving end of online abuse.
+- 62% of people who support fieldsports have been on the receiving end of online abuse.

 - 78% of people said 'yes' in response to the question: From your personal experience, do you believe that online bullying or harassment has got worse over the last year?

-- 89% of businesses said that they have recieved online abuse.
+- 89% of businesses said that they have received online abuse.